-The Memorandum of Understanding between the Colorado Certified Potato Growers' Association and the Board of Governors of the CSU System authorizes the Potato Certification Service to "cooperate with the Experiment Station in increasing and releasing new varieties of potatoes developed by the Experiment Station," thus it becomes necessary to develop acceptable guidelines for conducting the testing and seed increase program.
+- A. Description: The Memorandum of Understanding between the Colorado Certified Potato Growers' Association and the Board of Governors of the CSU System authorizes the Potato Certification Service to "cooperate with the Experiment Station in increasing and releasing new varieties of potatoes developed by the Experiment Station," thus it becomes necessary to develop acceptable guidelines for conducting the testing and seed increase program.
 In this respect, it is important to acknowledge the unavoidable limitations to the visual inspection process encountered when the disease symptom expression of any potato clone is unknown at the time a seed grower would like to enter it for certification.
-Therefore, the Experimental Seed category was established to expedite and facilitate field testing of numbered potato clones being considered for naming and official release.
-Two categories of Experimental Seed were established.
+Therefore, the Experimental Seed category was established to expedite and facilitate field testing of numbered potato clones being considered for naming and official release. - B. Two categories of Experimental Seed were established: - 1.
+Category 1 (labeled EXP1) will include only unnamed "Seedling" potato clones involved in the field testing phase of a potato cultivar development program on